Sequential Cauchy Combination Test for Multiple Testing Problems with Financial Applications: Example 1: Monitoring Drift Burst

-The critical value is unique for each sequence of test statistics (each day in an empirical analysis or each sample path in a Monte Carlo study) and obtained from simulations.
-It is therefore more computationally demanding than other multiple testing procedures.
-We can save time by preparing a table with the quantile functions of the normalized maxima for different values of the autoregressive coefficient $\theta$ and dimensions $d$, but an interpolation routine is required when the estimated first-order autocorrelation and dimension are not included in the table.
+There are a few limitations associated with using simulated critical values in practice.
+Since each sequence of test statistics (corresponding to each day in an empirical analysis or each sample path in a Monte Carlo study) requires a unique critical value, the resampling procedure is computationally intensive.\footnote{To expedite the process, a table can be prepared in advance containing the quantile functions of the normalized maxima for various values of the autoregressive coefficient $\theta$ and dimensions $d$.
+However, an interpolation routine becomes necessary when the estimated first-order autocorrelation and dimension are not included in the table.} It also imposes a strong parametric assumption on the dependence structure, which could be misspecified.
+Additionally, resampling attempts to reproduce the dependence structure under the null hypothesis using possibly contaminated data \citep[as seen in the attenuation bias reported in][]{christensen2018drift}, which in turn can affect the estimation of the critical value.
+Therefore, caution should be exercised when interpreting the results, and the potential biases associated with the parameter estimation must be considered.
+See the Online Supplement for more detailed discussion of the resampling approach.

-Figure \ref{figCOR18_fig8} plots the simulated critical values as a function of the autoregressive coefficient $\theta$ for $d = 2,500$ at three significance levels (i.e., 1\%, 5\%, and 10\%), as in \citet[][Figure 8]{christensen2018drift}.\footnote{The number of replications $R=10^7$ with a burn-in of $10^4$ observations.} The parameter $\theta$ varies from $-0.5$ to $0.99$.
-These simulated finite-sample critical values are compared to the ones from the asymptotic Gumbel distribution.
-When the degree of autocorrelation is low (i.e., $\theta \approx 0$) and the confidence level is $10\%$, the gap between the Gumbel and simulated critical values is small.
-However, the gap becomes more pronounced as we move further to the tail (e.g., $\alpha=1\%$) even when the test statistics are uncorrelated, as the convergence in law of the maximum term to the Gumbel is known to be slow \citep[see e.g., the discussion in][Appendix B, and references therein]{christensen2018drift}.
-The gap starts to grow noticeably wider in the region where the autoregressive coefficient exceeds $0.7$, a situation we often encounter in rolling window implementations.